ajskateboarder/ajskateboarder.github.io/notes/scratch-net-analysis/index.md

     time.sleep(0.4)
 ```

-I could repeat this for much longer if I wanted to (without it turning into API abuse obviously 🤣), but for demo purposes, I stop after a single time of doing this... nevertheless, it's still a very huge network.
+I could repeat this for much longer if I wanted to (without it turning into API abuse obviously), but for demo purposes, I stop after a single time of doing this... nevertheless, it's still a very huge network.
 Root followers have their own followers, which can essentially be considered communities.
 Users that have common followers will connect with common communities.

 <figure>
   <img src="./aj-entire-network.png" alt="Full network of aj🛹er" />
-  <figcaption>Full network of aj🛹er</figcaption>
 </figure>

-Since I am unfortunately a yapping forumer, I have quite a few forumers and people that noticed me in the forums following me... at least it's better than noone following me.
+Since I've been involved with the Scratch forums before, I have quite a few forumers and people that noticed me in the forums following me

-One example is @7salad3salad, a user with probably thousands of posts who also has many followers which happen to be well-known forumers (consider this a shoutout salad).
-Nearly everyone in Salad's community are either forumers or people that have received help from Salad.

 <figure>
   <img src="./some-aj-forumer-nodes.png" alt="Some forumer nodes from aj🛹er network" />